Elwood Bar: History

 The Elwood Bar was constructed as an investment for the John R. Williams Estate.
 In 1936, the estate hired Charles Noble to design the building; it was likely constructed in late 1936 or early 1937.
 The bar was purchased by George and Mary Courtesis in 1964.
 They owned it until the early 1980s, when it was purchased by Chuck Forbes, who owns the building as of 2016.
 The building was renovated in 1988, and has always served as a bar and grill.

 In 1997, construction of Comerica Park (the Detroit Tigers stadium) threatened the Elwood, and the Bar was moved to its present location at 300 East Adams Street (on the corner of Adams and Brush).
 The building underwent a complete restoration at that time, and is now open as "Elwood Bar and Grill," catering to visitors attending games at the nearby Comerica Park and Ford Field.

-In popular culture an old picture of the Elwood appears briefly in a recent episode of the ABC sitcom Modern Family.
-In episode 7.17 "Express Yourself" at the 1:30 mark, right after the opening credits, the Elwood can be viewed at its current location.
+In popular culture a photo of the Elwood appears briefly in a 2016 episode of the ABC sitcom Modern Family.
+In episode 7.17 "Express Yourself" at the 1:20 mark, right after the opening credits, the Elwood can be viewed at its current location.